fedo-0/siw-book-authors-web-app/README.md

 # Book & Author Management System

-A web-based application for managing books and authors, developed as a university project as a part of the course "Web Information Systems" at RomaTre
+A web-based application for managing books and authors, developed as a university project as a part of the course "Web Information Systems" at University of RomaTre

 ## About
-This project provides a comprehensive system for organizing and managing a library of books and their authors.
+This project provides a comprehensive system — divided into user and administrator sections — for organizing and managing a library of books and their authors, with an additional focus on the security of permissions within the app.
 It was created as part of university coursework to demonstrate full-stack web development skills and database management principles.

 ## Features